Our hormones are the master controllers of our health and wellbeing.

 Low libido in women is associated with hormone imbalances, stress, medications, a decline in emotional well-being and fatigue.

 Cordyceps mushroom is able to significantly fight fatigue as well as an energy boost to enhance sex drive.
 Reishi has the magic of helping to manage stress and emotional wellbeing, making these two a power-packed duo in reigniting that libido and sex life.

 As infertility among couples becomes a more openly discussed topic and IVF more commonplace, reasons for the incidence have been attributed to our changing lifestyles and the amount of stress we’re exposed to.

-Luckily, with medicinal mushroom’s becoming so easy to access and utilise, we’re able to stack more chips in our favour of falling pregnant.
-Mushrooms and fertillity work together.
+Luckily, with medicinal mushrooms becoming so easy to access and utilise, we’re able to stack more chips in our favour of falling pregnant.
+Mushrooms and fertility work together.
+Medicinal mushrooms fertility effects may be very helpful to promote conception.

-Cordyceps sinesis has been utilised amongst IVF patients and those struggling with fertility.
+Cordyceps sinensis is a great mushroom for fertility.
+Cordyceps has been utilised amongst IVF patients and those struggling with fertility.
 Research has seen its usefulness in boosting female fertility and improving IVF success.

-This is thought to be the case as it stimulates 17B-estradiol (oestrogen) production through various pathways including aromatase expression – with aromatase being the enzyme for oestrogen production.
+This is thought to be the case as it stimulates 17B-estradiol (estrogen) production through various pathways including aromatase expression – with aromatase being the enzyme for estrogen production.

 mushrooms for fertilityThis application of boosting estrogen not only has beneficial effects for fertile women but also menopausal and older women, acting to increase both testosterone and estrogen levels, helping to mitigate menopausal symptoms.
 And with estrogen being bone protective, can help prevent osteoporosis and bone weakening in older females.

-The negative impact of stress on fertility is a well-known link and occurrence within our world, so utilising the ultimate anti-stress herb – Reishi mushroom, prior to pre-conception and treatment can decrease the release of cortisol within the body, mitigating inflammatory cascades and negative implications when trying to fall pregnant.
+The negative impact of stress on fertility is a well-known link and occurrence within our world, so utilising the ultimate anti-stress herb – Reishi mushroom fertility effects, prior to pre-conception and treatment can decrease the release of cortisol within the body, mitigating inflammatory cascades and negative implications when trying to fall pregnant.

 Reishi can help to strengthen the adrenal glands and reduce stress in women seeking to conceive and decrease the negative impact that stress has on fertility.